cdixo/Inter-species-and-Herbivory-Publication/README.md

 # Inter-species-and-Herbivory-Publication

-This repository is an online location to store in perpetuity all of the code related to Cullen W. Dixon's and the Gschwend Grapevine Genetics Laboratory's V. labrusca acc.
+This repository is an online location to store in perpetuity all of the code related to the manuscript "Trichomes and Unique Gene Expression Confer Insect Herbivory Resistance in Vitis labrusca Grapevines" ((https://bmcplantbiol.biomedcentral.com/articles/10.1186/s12870-024-05260-9)) by Dixon & Gschwend from the Gschwend Grapevine Genetics Laboratory in 2024.
+This manuscript covers the response to insect herbivory by Japanese beetles by V. labrusca acc.
 ‘GREM4’ and V. vinifera cv.
-‘PN40024’ Japanese beetle insect herbivory resistance work for the research publication which explores inter-species transcriptomic comparisons as well as all of the herbivory experiments conducted during Cullen W. Dixon’s PhD.

-This code is currently made available for review only by article reviewers.
-After publication, this code will become available for use by any and all individuals which may find it useful in their own work.
-We ask that you please cite this publication (TBD ___) if using the code for your work.
+‘PN40024’ and differences found between them.
+This includes herbivory studies, trichome density observations and feeding studies, and comparative transcriptomic analyses.

+We would be pleased if you use the code found within this repository for your own work, we simply ask that you cite the manuscript in your publication if so.
 Pipelines can be found in the supplementals of the manuscript.
+If you wish to use the datasets themselves found within this repository, please reach out to gschwend.2@osu.edu for further information.

 Thank you very much, and happy coding,